bmc0/dsp/README.md

 		default is `true`.
 	* `signal[=true|false]`
 		Toggle the effect when `effect.signal()` is called.
+	* `direct_path[=true|false]`
+		Redirect strongly rear-encoded sounds to two additional surround outputs which are not delayed.
+Enables sharper localization of such sounds while still allowing delay/decorrelation to be applied to ambient components.
+The default is `false`.
 	* `surround_delay=delay[s|m|S]`
 		Surround output delay.
 Generally, this should be set so that the surrounds are delayed 10-25 milliseconds relative to the fronts